ybbhosale2023/Upwork-Profile/README.md

 # Upwork-Profile
 how to create upwork Profile
-# Traack Activities of the Upwork Profile
+# Track Activities of the Upwork Profile
 1.Freekance mindset
    create time and deciplane
    to do and avoid traps